PaulZC/Artemis_Global_Tracker/Software/examples/README.md

 If message forwarding is enabled, you will be charged twice for each message: once to send it, and once to receive it.

-**(Coming soon!)** **Example16** is the full Global Tracker which has many settings that can be configured and stored in EEPROM.
+**(WORK IN PROGRESS!)** **Example16** is the full Global Tracker which has many settings that can be configured and stored in EEPROM.
 The GlobalTracker can be configured to transmit: on a GeoFence alert; or when Pressure, Temperature or Humidity limits are exceeded; or if the battery voltage is low.
 All of the settings can be configured via USB-C or remotely via a binary format Iridium SBD message.